Our Brexit Promise

 Because hundreds of our holidays depart from Southampton, heading off to Europe is stress-free and relaxing from the get-go.

-Your passport must be less than ten years old and be valid with at least six months left until it expires, so be sure to check it well before your holiday
+Your passport must be less than ten years old and be valid with at least three months left until it expires, so be sure to check it well before your holiday

-As part of the Brexit deal, UK nationals are exempt from needing short-stay visas to visit Europe where the intended duration of the stay is 90 days or less (cumulative) within any 180-day period.
+As part of the Brexit deal, UK nationals are currently exempt from needing short-stay visas to visit Europe where the intended duration of the stay is 90 days or less (cumulative) within any 180-day period.
 Provided this requirement is observed, you won’t need a visa to visit Europe on a P&O Cruises holiday.
+This is subject to change, and anything relating to Passports/Visas should be directed to your Foreign Travel Advice department.

 For more details about renewing your passport: www.gov.uk/renew-adult-passport/renew